 The design scheme provided with this DSP reflects a cohesive development in and among the existing and approved residential and commercial uses in the overall Glenn Dale Commons development and surrounding vicinity.
-The development of Phase 2, with pedestrian and vehicular connections and private recreational facilities, is capable of sustaining a high-quality, independent environment of quality and stability, if the conditions of approval are adopted.
+The development of Phase 2, with pedestrian and vehicular connections and private recreational facilities, is capable of sustaining a high-quality, independent environment of quality and stability, as conditioned in this approval.